chaostoolkit/chaostoolkit-kubernetes/README.md

 ## Setting up chaostoolkit-nimble on local system

 Assumptions :
-Python 3 is already installed on the system
+Python 3 is already installed on the system.

-Test automation code is already checked out on the system
+Automation code from your own solution repo is already checked out on the system.

 ##### Checkout 'chaos_eng_automation' repo code (i.e chaostoolkit-nimble)